Mount Holyoke College

-Mount Holyoke College is a private liberal arts women's college in South Hadley, Massachusetts.
-It is the oldest member of the historic Seven Sisters colleges, a group of elite historically women's colleges in the Northeastern United States.
+Mount Holyoke College is a private women's liberal arts college in South Hadley, Massachusetts, United States.
+It is the oldest member of the historic Seven Sisters colleges, a group of historically women’s colleges in the Northeastern United States.
+The college was founded in 1837 as the Mount Holyoke Female Seminary by Mary Lyon, a pioneer in education for women.
+Mount Holyoke is part of the Five College Consortium in Western Massachusetts.